enniej/Machine-Learning-Models-in-Multimodal-Breast-Cancer-Diagnosis/README.md

 ## References

-The following references are some of were cited in the report and provide additional context:
+The following references are some of those cited in the report and provide additional context:

 1. **Ahmed et al., 2023**: "Fractal Dimension for Mammographic Image Analysis," *Journal of Medical Imaging*.
 2. **Chen et al., 2024**: "Enhancing Robustness in Medical Imaging Models via Augmentation," *Proceedings of AI Healthcare*.